Quantum-enhanced quickest change detection of transmission loss

-When $N$ is large, the second term in the expression of $S^{(1)}$ in Eq.~\eqref{eq:S1} proportional to $N$ dominates; so we will ignore the first term in Eq.~\eqref{eq:S1} for this phenomenological derivation of the threshold.
+When $N$ is large, the second term in the expression of $S^{(1)}$ in Eq.(3) from the Letter proportional to $N$ dominates; so we will ignore the first term in Eq.(3) from the Letter for this phenomenological derivation of the threshold.
 Further, we are interested in the high-$N_a$, therefore high-$r$ regime for the purposes of this appendix.
 Therefore, we will assume:

 whereas

 squeezing augmentation does not help for comparable-energy classical transmission for $N_a > N_{a,{\rm th}}$, where $N_{a,{\rm th}} \approx N\eta_1/(1-\eta_1)$.
 Since we are assuming $N$ is large for the purposes of this derivation, and since we know that the high-$\eta_1$ regime is where squeezing augmentation would provide the most value, $N_{a,{\rm th}}$ would typically be too high anyway for it to correspond to reasonable single-mode squeezing.
 For example, for $N=100$ and $\eta_1 = 0.9$, $N_{a,{\rm th}} = 900$, which corresponds to roughly $35$ dB of squeezing, which is well beyond anything that can be practically generated.
 This ascertains that the regime where squeezing augmentation helps is the small-signal quantum augmentation regime, i.e., $N_a \ll N$.